Ways to order your repeat prescription

 Find a Pharmacy

 You can follow the link below to find a pharmacy near you.
-Pharmacists are qualified healthcare professionals who can offer advice on minor illnesses such as
+Pharmacists are qualified healthcare professionals.
+They can offer advice on minor illnesses such as:

 - Coughs